Expertise

 General Impressions

-Another major distinction when comparing BIRT to Pentaho and JasperReports is that BIRT lacks an open-source report server.
-For many applications, a report server provides functionality like user management, report management, security, notifications, and more.
+One significant distinction when comparing BIRT to Pentaho and JasperReports is that BIRT lacks an open-source report server.
+For many applications, a report server provides functionality such as user management, report management, security, notifications, and more.
 Using a report server often lets report developers concentrate on report creation and the ideal presentation of data, instead of having to code up these separate capabilities.
-If report server capabilities are important to your application, and you are determined to go the open source route, then you should consider either Pentaho or JasperReports.
+If report server capabilities are important to your application, and you are determined to go the open source route, then you should consider either Pentaho or Jasper.

 BIRT Runtime

 The BIRT Runtime is a report engine that runs the reports created by the BIRT Report Designer.
 In theory, all you need to create and run reports is the BIRT Runtime – you don’t even need the BIRT Report Designer.
 That said, hand-coding report designs using XML is not recommended, rather the BIRT Designer API allows for the creation of custom report design features.
-The BIRT Runtime is deployed to a Java Application Server – most commonly Apache Tomcat.
+The BIRT Runtime is deployed to a Java Application Server – including JBoss, Tomcat, Glassfish or Jetty.

 BIRT Designer